intel/neural-compressor/neural_compressor/prune/README.md

 Neural Compressor `Pruning` API is defined under `neural_compressor.pruning`, which takes a user defined yaml file as input.
 Users can pass the customized training/evaluation functions to `Pruning` in various scenarios.

 In this case, pruning process can be done by pre-defined hooks in Neural Compressor.
-Users need to put those hooks inside the training function.
+Users need to place those hooks inside the training function.
 The pre-defined Neural Compressor hooks are listed below.

 ```
-on_train_begin() : Implement at the beginning of training phase.
+on_train_begin() : Execute at the beginning of training phase.
-on_epoch_begin(epoch) : Implement at the beginning of each epoch.
+on_epoch_begin(epoch) : Execute at the beginning of each epoch.
-on_step_begin(batch) : Implement at the beginning of each batch.
+on_step_begin(batch) : Execute at the beginning of each batch.
-on_step_end() : Implement at the end of each batch.
+on_step_end() : Execute at the end of each batch.
-on_epoch_end() : Implement at the end of each epoch.
+on_epoch_end() : Execute at the end of each epoch.
-on_before_optimizer_step() : Implement before optimization step.
+on_before_optimizer_step() : Execute before optimization step.
-on_after_optimizer_step() : Implement after optimization step.
+on_after_optimizer_step() : Execute after optimization step.
 ```